pmeeny/CI-MS4-LoveRugby/README.md

 # Credits
 - The project is based on the Boutique Ado project by the Code Institute and was used as a basic for my project (https://github.com/Code-Institute-Solutions/boutique_ado_v1/)
 - For the product, favourites and sale items pages, I used some html and css code from https://bootstrapious.com/p/bootstrap-photo-gallery as a basis for the memories gallery
 - I used html/css code, then tweaked it accordingly for the site footer: https://jsfiddle.net/bootstrapious/c7ash30w/
 - For the send-email functionality I used some code from the code institute module from the course
 - For pagination, I found this tutorial invaluable https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html
 - For Div alignment I used code from here: https://www.freecodecamp.org/news/how-to-center-anything-with-css-align-a-div-text-and-more/ and https://blog.hubspot.com/website/center-div-css
 - For Django Comments, I found this link useful: https://djangocentral.com/creating-comments-system-with-django/
 - For unit testing, I found the unit test code in the Code Institute chapter Hello Django very useful and this link also: https://www.section.io/engineering-education/django-unit-testing/#testing-views where it gave me a good idea on the type of unit tests to write
 - Bootstrap 5.0, I used some sample code from https://getbootstrap.com/docs/5.0/customize/components/ for a number of component's(Buttons, Card, Carousel, Modal, Pagination, Navbar)
 - For combining filtering and pagination, I used code from https://www.caktusgroup.com/blog/2018/10/18/filtering-and-pagination-django/
 - For mobile flexbox updates, I used code examples from https://www.digitalocean.com/community/tutorials/css-improve-responsiveness-flex-wrap
 - I used some code and found the examples useful in https://www.youtube.com/watch?v=OvTs8BMLb7o and https://www.youtube.com/watch?v=H4QPHLmsZMU for the favourites and reviews functionality in the relevant applications
+- I used stackoverflow.com a lot for programming issues, for example: https://stackoverflow.com/questions/56332524/how-to-update-queryset-value-in-django

 # Content
 - Font Awesome (http://fontawesome.com)
     - The icons used on the site from font awesome
 - Fonts (https://fonts.google.com/)
     - The text font(Poppins) is from Google fonts
 - Product information, news (text) was taken from https://www.lifestylesports.com/ie/rugby/

 <br>

 # Media
 - Product information, news (images) was taken from https://www.lifestylesports.com/ie/rugby/
 - News stories and images was taken from https://www.theguardian.com/ and https://www.lifestylesports.com/ie/rugby/
  <br>

 # Acknowledgements